-Throughput: By selectively removing only targeted metals; a given volume of Diphonix® resin can provide a much higher throughput than other commercially available resins.
-(Throughput is defined as the volume of liquid processed - prior to exhaustion of the resin - to a specified metal's effluent concentration.)
+Throughput: By selectively removing only targeted metals; a given volume of Diphonix[®] resin can provide a much higher throughput than other commercially available resins.
 This advantage increases as the ratio of non-targeted metals to targeted metals increases.
-Also, for certain metals or highly acidic solutions, Diphonix® resin may be the only viable resin.
-Diphonix® resin may also drive the targeted metal concentrations lower than other resins, allowing discharge limits and process quality criteria to be met.
+Also, for certain metals or highly acidic solutions, Diphonix[®] resin may be the only viable resin.
+Diphonix[®] resin may also drive the targeted metal concentrations lower than other resins, allowing discharge limits and process quality criteria to be met.

 Kinetics: Eichrom's Diphonix® resin provides exceptional exchange kinetics since the hydrophilic sulfonic acid groups allow quick access to the selective diphosphonic acid groups.
-This gives the resin the ability to react much faster than commercially available chelating resins.
 Recommended process flux rates depend on the solution chemistry.
 For typical wastewater treatment, operating flux rates range from 5 to 15 gallons per minute per square foot of cross-sectional resin bed area.
 Some applications may require lower flux rates to achieve desired effluent quality.